django/django/docs/getting-started.rst

 of that user, for example).

 Handily, as WebSockets start off using the HTTP protocol, they have a lot of familiar features, including a path, GET parameters, and cookies.
-Notably, the cookies allow us to perform authentication using the same methods the normal Django middleware does.
-Middleware only runs on requests to views, however, and not on raw consumer calls; it's tailored to work with single HTTP requests, and so we need a different solution to authenticate WebSockets.
+We'd like to use these to hook into the familiar Django session and authentication systems;
+after all, WebSockets are no good unless we can identify who they belong to and do things securely.

 In addition, we don't want the interface servers storing data or trying to run authentication; they're meant to be simple, lean, fast processes without much